 So, how do you ensure that your goal setting workshops are productive?
 You're in luck, the answer is here!
 We’ve come up with a simple, efficient tool you can use for setting your daily, monthly, quarterly, or yearly goals.

-This free SMART goal-setting template is the game-changer you’ve been waiting for all of this time.
-You need a tool, which can help you set realistic and measurable goals.
-In addition, you need to make sure that at any given moment you have a clear vision how you plan to achieve all of your goals.
+This free SMART goal-setting template is the game-changer you’ve been waiting for.
+You need a tool which can help you set realistic and measurable goals.
+In addition, you need to make sure that you have a clear vision of how you plan to achieve your goals.

-Below this article will detail each aspect you need to understand about setting smart marketing goals and we give you some examples of smart goals for marketing.
+Below this article will detail each aspect you need to understand about setting SMART marketing goals and we give you some examples of SMART goals for marketing.